psychokadse/dotfiles/README.md

 * `src/global/etc/X11/xorg.conf.d/00-keyboard.conf` should be adjusted to fit keyboard layout (`Option "XkbModel"` set to `"pc104"` for US, and `"pc105"` for German keyboard)
 * dunst is configured as a dbus service in `src/global/usr/share/dbus-1/services/org.freedesktop.Notifications.service`, copy the file to the appropriate location to run it on startup
 * The kernel module `i2c-dev` needs to be loaded in order to use `ddcutil`
-* The identity files required in `src/.ssh/config` need to be generated using `ssh-keygen -t ed25519 -C <EMAIL_ADDRESS>`, and the public keys subsequently added to the corresponding GitHub accounts
+* Any ssh keys need to be generated using `ssh-keygen -t ed25519 -C <EMAIL_ADDRESS>`, and the public keys subsequently added to the corresponding GitHub accounts
 * `src/global/etc/ld.so.conf` mirrors the necessary configuration to provide `xkb-switch` with the required shared objects created during the system-wide installation

 ## Required packages: